 Data is becoming a critical part of tomorrow, with the latent possibility of creating an economy and business driven by fact, not prejudice.

 Apprenticeships are the key to unlocking that potential.
+Are you ready to embrace data-led decision-making?

 The Human Impact of Human Literacy report was commissioned by the Data Literacy Project.